- Get Involved

 In the meantime, contact us with your comments or questions, and please see a cover story on this project from the March 5 edition of the weekly Almanac.

-Next Board of Directors meeting: July 24, 4:00 pm, East Palo Alto City Council Chambers
+Next Meeting: Board of Directors, August 28 at 4:00 pm in East Palo Alto City Hall